How to Use Bollinger Bands® in Forex and Stock Trading

 Here is two other examples for such a false reversal signal:

-The third signal can be known as a relatively true signal because the uptrend is still strong.
+The third signal can be known as a relatively true signal, because the uptrend is still strong.
 Look at the Bollinger Middle Band Slope (the first red arrow).
 So the trend is still strong and has not formed any sign of exhaustion when this relatively true signal was formed.
-However you could take a short position but you really had to get out when the continuation signals formed around the Bollinger Middle Band.
+You could take a short position, but you really had to get out when the continuation signals formed around the Bollinger Middle Band.

 Now look at the below image and follow the numbers.
 Find out why some signals are false, some are true and some are continuation.

-As you see Bollinger Middle Band works very well with continuation signals.
-In an uptrend, continuation signals are formed when the candles go down, retest the middle band and then start going up again.
-In a downtrend, continuation signals are formed when the candles go up, retest the middle band and then start going down again.
-Taking the continuation signals are much safer than reversal signals unless you make sure that the trend is really close to reverse.
+As you see Bollinger Middle Band works very well with continuation signals too.
+In an uptrend, continuation signals are formed when the candles go down, retest the Bollinger Middle Band, and then start going up again.
+In a downtrend, continuation signals are formed when the candles go up, retest the Bollinger Middle Band and then start going down again.
+Taking the continuation signals are much safer than reversal signals, unless you make sure that the trend is really close to reverse.

 Leave a comment: